SeaHogs/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## Patient Management
+The system follows a modular way of saving data.
+First create a patient using the `add` command, then use specific commands to add specific information to the patient such as contact and medical information.
+If there is no need for the information, there is no need to add it but the creation of a patient in the database requires using the `add` command.

 ### Adding a patient : `add`

 Adds a patient to the clinic using their identification information.